-As the winter cold snaps approach, the State Fire Marshal's Office is stressing the importance and value of insuring Marylander's safety by having chimneys and flues properly inspected.
+As the winter cold snaps arrive, the State Fire Marshal's Office is stressing the importance and value of insuring Marylander's safety by having chimneys and flues properly inspected or cleaned.
 The warmth of a fireplace or woodstove in the home should be an enjoyable experience, however, too often the proper inspection process is overlooked, which can lead to tragedy.
 Citizens should take the necessary steps to ensure their safety by having chimneys properly inspected and maintained to protect themselves from the dangers of a home fire.
 The colder weather brings about greater use of alternate and supplemental heat sources.
 The utmost in care must be taken when these devices are put to use.

 Please follow and share these basic guidelines to protect yourselves from the effects of a chimney fire.